Robert P. George: Early life and education

-George was born on July 10, 1955, in Morgantown, West Virginia.
+Robert Peter George was born on July 10, 1955, in Morgantown, West Virginia.
 His father was of Syrian descent and his mother of Italian descent.
 The grandson of immigrants, he grew up in Morgantown, West Virginia.

 George attended Swarthmore College as an undergraduate and was elected student body president, played in multiple student musical bands, and met his wife, Cindy Schrom.
 While studying under Swarthmore professors Linwood Urban and James Kurth, George developed an interest in medieval philosophy and natural law.

 After graduating from Swarthmore with a Bachelor of Arts in the humanities in 1977, George enrolled at Harvard University, where he simultaneously studied law and theology.
-He received a Master of Theological Studies (M.T.S.) from Harvard Divinity School and a Juris Doctor (J.D.) from Harvard Law School in 1981.
+He received a Master of Theological Studies from Harvard Divinity School and a Juris Doctor from Harvard Law School in 1981.
 George won Harvard's Frank Knox Memorial Scholarship, enabling him to pursue doctoral studies in jurisprudence in England at the University of Oxford, beginning in September 1981.
-He earned his Doctor of Philosophy (D.Phil.) from Oxford with a specialization in law and ethics in 1986.

 As a doctoral student at New College, Oxford, George studied the philosophy of law under the supervision of John Finnis and Joseph Raz and served as a lecturer in jurisprudence at the college.
 He was a graduate classmate of Jeremy Waldron and Leslie Green.
+He earned his Doctor of Philosophy from Oxford with a specialization in law and ethics in 1986.

-After the completion of his D.Phil., George received a Bachelor of Civil Law (B.C.L.) and a Doctor of Civil Law (D.C.L.) in 2016, and a Doctor of Letters (D.Litt.) in 2019, all from Oxford.
+George was awarded several honorary degrees from Oxford, a Bachelor of Civil Law and Doctor of Civil Law in 2016, and a Doctor of Letters in 2019.